 Once the scene cleared the grim reapers continued to go to classrooms removing students and taking them to the auditorium,

-Each students parent that participated was asked to write their childs obituary which was read as the students were pulled.
+Each student’s parent that participated was asked to write their child’s obituary which was read as the students were pulled.

-This comes at a time just before Spring Break and the day before the Montgomery County District Attorney and local law enforcement start the zero tolerance weekend.
+This comes at a time just before Spring Break and the day before the Montgomery County District Attorney and local law enforcement start the zero-tolerance weekend.

 The program continues into Friday when a video of the scene will be shown to the student body.
-The video shot by five videograpehrs from Quanah Productions in Conroe was a production of it’s own.
+The video shot by five videograpehrs from Quanah Productions in Conroe was a production of its own.
 Gary Parker of Quanah Productions compiles the video of all five cameras and produces the completed video.
 This all done in less than 24 hours.

 The two days of the program are set up almost like a script.
 Every 15 minutes a designated student is removed from class by the Grim Reaper.
-These students will be put into costumes and make up to represent the “Living Dead” *A law enforcement officer will read a mock obituary to the class when the student is temporarily removed from class.
+These students will be put into costumes and makeup to represent the “Living Dead” *A law enforcement officer will read a mock obituary to the class when the student is temporarily removed from class.
 During a special outside assembly, a staged fatal DWI traffic collision will occur on campus.
 Law enforcement, Fire, and EMS units will be involved.
-The “Living Dead” students will be returned to class in full make up but will not be allowed to speak or take part in any school activity for the remainder of the day.
+The “Living Dead” students will be returned to class in full makeup but will not be allowed to speak or take part in any school activity for the remainder of the day.
 If desired, the parents of the “Living Dead” students will receive a pre-arranged mock verbal death notice by law enforcement.
 At the end of the day, the “Living Dead” students will be taken to a retreat with overnight lodging to effectively simulate that the student is “gone.”
 The students will be under the direct supervision of members of Law Enforcement, Probation, and the “Shattered Lives” committee.

 On the second day, After a light breakfast at the retreat area, the students will be transported back to school for the assembly.
 The “Living Dead” students will NOT be able to have contact with friends or family prior to the assembly.
 The video made of the previous day will be shown.
-Various Guest Speakers will give presentations to entire student body about their views and personal experiences.
+Various Guest Speakers will give presentations to the entire student body about their views and personal experiences.
 The “Living Dead” will present their scenario to the assembly.
-The last, and most important visual focus of the program will be when everyone who has been touched by and alcohol-related traffic collision comes forward and stands on the stage indicating the many innocent people who stand as victims— those who pulled bodies from wreckage, who provided emergency trauma care to victims, who counseled survivors, who dealt with the grief and pain of relatives and friends.
+The last and most important visual focus of the program will be when everyone who has been touched by an alcohol-related traffic collision comes forward and stands on the stage indicating the many innocent people who stand as victims— those who pulled bodies from the wreckage, who provided emergency trauma care to victims, who counseled survivors, who dealt with the grief and pain of relatives and friends.